shoaibnoor95/MediaMagpie/README.md

 ### You can start the application from command line using the internal jetty browser
   $ cd modules/mm-conductor/
   $ mvn -DskipTests=true jetty:run
-  (--> Sorry, currently a start via maven plugin doesn't work any more due to some compilation errors in tests paths.
-I will try to fix it when the file abstraction layer will be removed next.)

 ### Start from eclipse ide
 Create a 'Java Application' Run Target with properties: